-Leatherwood is an under-used native shrub with small yellow flowers in early spring and good yellow color in autumn.
-This plant is difficult to find in commercial nurseries.
+Leatherwood is an interesting, under-used native shrub with small yellow flowers in early spring before leaves emerge.
+Light green leaves turn a bright yellow color in autumn.
+This plant may be difficult to find in nurseries.

 - North America